-When this procedure returns, it is the responsibility of the OS to clear the IRR bits for the MC_rendezvous interrupt and the wake up interrupt, if any.
+When this procedure returns, it is the responsibility of the operating system to clear the IRR bits for the MC_rendezvous interrupt and the wake up interrupt, if any.

 This procedure is required for MP support.
-This SAL procedure is required to be MP-safe in order that OS on the various non-monarch processors may enter the idle loop within the SAL simultaneously.
+This SAL procedure is required to be MP-safe in order that operating system on the various non-monarch processors may enter the idle loop within the SAL simultaneously.